Part Three · Form

 Start small

 There's no need to walk all of Form today.
-Begin with The Frame below — about 5–10 minutes to see the shape of Christian leadership and notice where the Spirit is drawing your attention.
-The deeper practice and the closing blessing are waiting whenever you're ready to return.
+Begin with the Elements below — about 5–10 minutes to see the shape of Integrated Christian Leadership and notice where the Spirit is drawing your attention.
+The deeper practices and next steps of Adaptive Soul and Leadership Formation are waiting whenever you're ready to return.

 5–10 min · now